christianalfoni/flux-angular/README.md

 Download from **releases/** folder of the repo, use `npm install flux-angular` or `bower install flux-angular`.

 ## <a name="changes">Changes</a>
+v1.3.1
+	- Added ArrayBuffer, Blob and File as "non-clonable" objects

 v1.3.0
 	- Removed buffer dep, smaller file size
 	- Cloning data passed to actions also, to avoid mutation